awesome-english/awesome-english/README.md

 - [Random Word Generator](https://randomwordgenerator.com/) and there are also sections with random pictures, quotes, questions, facts, tongue twisters, and much more.
 You can use this resource for any kind of practice: making sentences and practicing grammar, describing pictures, answering random questions, discussing facts, or practicing pronunciation.

 - [Taboo game](https://playtaboo.com/playpage/#score_sheet_anchor) - a verbal game, where players get teammates to say the guess word without saying the forbidden words on the cards.

+## 🔸 Listening

+- [Lyricstraining](https://lyricstraining.com) - the way to learn languages through music and the lyrics of your favourite songs.
+You need to fill the gaps while listening the song.

+- [English Central](https://www.englishcentral.com) - here you can practise listening, speaking and spelling by watching videos and filling the gaps.

+Here you can see how English is spoken by real people and in context.
+I like both sources to check the context of use of a word or phrase in different authentic videos, movies, and series.

+- [Youglish](https://youglish.com) - an online app that provides real-time captions of videos shared on YouTube.

+- [Playphrase](https://www.playphrase.me/#/search) - a free-to-use Web app that lets you search for specific phrases, quotes, or dialogues extracted from movies.

 ## 🔸 Social networks and Communities